- General Orientation

 - include one (or two) of the search terms entered, but exclude the other(s) (“not”).

-Proximity Search restricts the search to sections of text, author names, titles, or subjects containing certain words or phrases appearing near/next to one another within a specified number (40, 80, or 120) of characters—or, conversely, not appearing near/next to one another within that range.
+Proximity Search restricts the search to sections of text, author names, titles, subjects or publishers containing certain words or phrases appearing near/next to one another within a specified number (40, 80, or 120) of characters—or, conversely, not appearing near/next to one another within that range.

-Bibliographic Search restricts the search to a specific word or phrase contained in titles, authors’ names, or subject headings.
+Bibliographic Search restricts the search to a specific word or phrase contained in titles, authors’ names, subject headings or publishers.

 Note: Truncation is not automatic.
 To search for variations and plurals of words, use a “wild card,” that is, add an asterisk (*) at the end of the word.
 For example, “book*” will look for “books,” “bookcase,” “bookworm,” etc.